kazoo-cs/Data-Structures-Complexity-and-Algorithms/notes.md

 B = {Fred, Mary}
 P(B) = { {}, {Fred}, {Mary}, {Fred, Mary}}
 #### Union
-The union of towo sets is the result of all its member into a singular set with *dulicate members discarded*
+The union of two sets is the result of all its member into a singular set with *duplicate members discarded*
 A = {Mary,Larry,Angela}
 B = {Mary,Frank,Fred}
 A U B = {Mary, Larry, Frank, Angela, Fred}
 #### Intersection

 #### Subtraction
 Does not exist
 Left to Right
 A - B results to removing the members that exist in set B from set A

 #### Symmetric Difference
 Elements that are in either set, BUT they cannot intersect